rosarioenzolucaborda/tuxmath/README.md

 In Mali, in partnership with the french association Bilou Toguna, more than 133 libraries have been equipped with educational computers.
 In Guinea 14 libraries have been equiped in partnership with the french NGO Les enfants de l'Aïr.

-The developper doesn't collect donations for himseft, but if you like this web version of Tux Math, he'll be glad if you [www.afrikalan.org/mobile-soutient](make a donation to afrikalan).
+The developper doesn't collect donations for himseft, but if you like this web version of Tux Math, he'll be glad if you [make a donation to afrikalan](www.afrikalan.org/mobile-soutient).
 That will help him to spread Tux Math and others great free educative software to children in Western Africa.

-You can get more information about the actions carried out at [https://www.afrikalan.org].
+You can get more information about the actions carried out at (https://www.afrikalan.org).

 ## Contact